‘Catch Me Outside’ Girl Danielle Bregoli’s DJ Suede Remix On Billboard 100

 It may not feel like it but it’s been six months since Danielle Bregoli first appeared on the Dr. Phil Show and challenged the whole audience to a fight by proclaiming, “Cash me outside!
 How bow dah?”
 Who knew that the 13-year old’s challenge would not only go viral but also elevate Bregoli to a ridiculous level of fame where the teen is now demanding $40k per day to make appearances and has a remix on the Billboard’s Hot 100.

 DJ Suede the Remix God got ahold of footage from Danielle Bregoli’s appearance on the Dr. Phil Show and turned it into a remix of his own.
-The “#CashMeOutside” remix landed at No. 34 on the Hot R&B/Hip Hop Songs chart and No. 88 on the Billboard Hot 100 for its debut.
+The “#CashMeOutside” remix landed at number 34 on the Hot R&B/Hip Hop Songs chart and number 88 on the Billboard Hot 100 for its debut.
 Even more impressive (or scary depending on who you are) is that the “Cash Me Outside” remix was able to land that high on the charts simply from streaming alone.

-The new “Cash Me Outside” remix landed on the Streaming Songs chart at number 50 this week with eight million streams in the United States alone.
+The new “Cash Me Outside” remix landed on the Streaming Songs chart at number 50 this week with 8 million streams in the United States alone.
 That is an increase of 91 percent more streams than Bregoli’s famous line was getting just 10 days ago for the week ending February 16.

 This is just the latest in Danielle Bregoli’s shocking rise to fame.
 After her first appearance on the Dr. Phil Show, the “Cash Me Outside” girl quickly became a viral meme.
 The full line that began the crazy was “All these hoes laughing like there’s something funny.
 Cash me outside, how ’bout dat?!”